Background and History

 Scientists have determined that maintaining high levels of biodiversity is one of the essential keys for building resilience to climate change that can enable forests to sustain basic ecosystem functions during this time.
 [See for example, Thompson et al 2009, Forest Resilience, Biodiversity, and Climate Change, Secretariat of the Convention on Biological Diversity, Montreal.
 Technical Series no. 43].

 We also need to recognize the contribution that California’s Native indigenous people made to the development of what we today call “California.”
-Early settlers and visitors to this region found a landscape teeming with beauty, with diverse plants and wildlife.
+Early settlers and visitors to this region found a landscape teeming with diverse plants and wildlife.
 They also saw clouds of smoke overhanging the hills and mountains.
 The first people of California were adept at using fire to manage the environment.
 Intentional fire was used to improve the quality of plants used for food, fiber, and shelter, and to improve habitat for deer and other animals that were important to native cultures.
 In this way they kept the forests and woodlands safe from the kind of fire intensities that would result in devastating losses today.
 The loss of Native California land stewardship has had long lasting negative impacts on the health and condition of our natural resources.

 Indigenous cultures throughout the world understood that fire was a necessary factor to reduce vegetation fuel build-up and to regenerate resources.
 We need to restore a "Living with Fire" California culture and broaden collaborative partnerships.